18 Fingers of Death!

-18 Fingers of Death! is a 2006 parody kung-fu film made, written, directed and starring James Lew.
+18 Fingers of Death! is a 2006 American independent mockumentary martial arts comedy film written and directed by and starring James Lew.
 Also starring are Maurice Patton as Ronald Mack, Pat Morita as Mr. Lee, and Lisa Arturo as Sushi Cue.
 Lori Beth Denberg also appears in the film.

 Premise

-The film is a martial arts movie star mockumentary in the loose tradition of This is Spinal Tap.
+The film is a martial arts movie star mockumentary in the loose tradition of This Is Spinal Tap.